Reporter Outreach Logo

 Is tiered link building safe?

-Digital PR achieves the same amplification effect but through a mechanism Google rewards.
-Editorial placements naturally attract their own Tier 2/3 cascade (other sites citing the article, social sharing) without any artificial link construction.
-It also generates brand mentions that AI systems weight 3x more heavily than backlinks alone.
+Digital PR achieves the same authority amplification through a mechanism search engines reward.
+Editorial placements on high-authority publications generate their own cascade of citations and social sharing, creating an organic tiered structure without any of the manipulation risk.
+It also generates brand mentions that AI systems weight heavily when deciding which brands to recommend.

 How much does tiered link building cost?